-The Funds did not engage in securities lending activities during the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021.
+The Funds did not engage in securities lending activities during the fiscal year ended December 31, 2022.

 TRUSTEES AND OFFICERS OF THE TRUST

 Board Responsibilities.
 The management and affairs of the Trust and its series, including the Funds described in this SAI, are overseen by the Trustees.
 The Board has approved contracts, as described above, under which certain companies provide essential management services to the Trust.